sakalamoses706-collab/sakala-online-clinic/README.md

+Name:Moses Sakala
+SIN: 2502402407
+Program:Bachalor of Science in Systems Engineering

-Sakala's Online Clinic
+**Sakala's Online Clinic**

-1. Project Overview
+**1. Project Overview**

 Sakala's Online Clinic is a simple multi-page healthcare website developed using HTML.
 The purpose of the website is to provide users with information about available medical services, doctors, appointments, and contact details.